alinalihassan/pyLesma/docs/features/types.md

 Types are optional in Lesma, you can choose whether you specify them or not.
-Unspecified variable types are inferred at compile time.
+Unspecified variable types are inferred at compile time from the value of the assignment.

+Operations between different types will either be casted to the larger type if the two types are compatible, or give an error otherwise.
+Two types are compatible if they are different sizes of the same group type (such as ints or floating points).

+!!! warning
+	Types that are not specified are inferred, this is fundamentally different to dynamic types!

 The type must be either a user-defined alias, struct or class, or a built-in type such as: